OrbitFlow: SLO-Aware Long-Context LLM Serving with Fine-Grained KV Cache Reconfiguration: Evaluation

-\paragraph{Baselines.} We consider five baseline KV cache offloading strategies: \textbf{DeepSpeed-Inference}~\cite{deepspeed-inference} \revrewrite{offloads all KV caches to CPU and retains only the current layer's KV cache in GPU.
-It overlaps data transfers with computation by prefetching the next layer's KV cache during the current layer's execution.
-This results in frequent SLOs violations as the data transfer stalls computation.} \textbf{FlexGen}~\cite{flexgen} maximizes token generation throughput by profiling a fixed, optimal KV placement offline, assuming peak GPU performance.
-It does not consider \revrewrite{SLO constraints or reconfigure at runtime}. \textbf{FlexGen${+}$} is an enhanced version of FlexGen that dynamically reconfigures when requests join and leave, allowing it to adapt to batch dimension mismatches. \textbf{SLO-aware Offloading} dynamically adjusts KV cache placement based on offline profiling, incorporating SLO constraints to maximize throughput within latency bounds.
-Under a loose SLO, it aggressively offloads more layers to CPU memory; as the SLO tightens, it adjusts offload distances to best overlap computation with data transfer.
-Nonetheless, SLO-aware Offloading still employs uniform offload distances across requests, and reconfiguration is confined to batch boundaries, similar to FlexGen${+}$. \textbf{Dynamic Heuristic} dynamically reconfigures at the iteration level, but replaces the solver-based planner with a heuristic that minimizes the number offloaded layers to reduce communication costs, highlighting the importance of the solver's fine-grained optimization.
+\paragraph{Baselines.} We consider five baseline KV cache offloading strategies, all implemented on the same codebase for a fair comparison. \begin{myenumerate} \item \textbf{DeepSpeed-Inference}~\cite{deepspeed-inference} offloads all KV caches to the CPU and retains only the current layer's KV cache in GPU.
+It overlaps data transfers with computation by prefetching the next layer's KV cache during the current layer's execution. \item \textbf{FlexGen}~\cite{flexgen} maximizes throughput by profiling a fixed, optimal KV placement offline, assuming peak GPU performance.
+It does not consider SLO constraints or reconfigure at runtime. \item \textbf{FlexGen${+}$} is an enhanced version of FlexGen that dynamically reconfigures its KV placement when requests join and leave, allowing it to adapt to batch-dimension mismatches. \item \textbf{SLO-aware Offloading}~\cite{selectn} adjusts KV cache placement based on offline profiling while maximizing throughput within SLO constraints.
+It still employs uniform offload distances across requests, and reconfiguration is confined to batch boundaries, similar to FlexGen${+}$. \item \textbf{Dynamic Heuristic} is a variant of \ours{} that replaces the solver-based planner with a heuristic that minimizes offloaded layers to reduce communication costs.
+It reconfigures at the iteration level but lacks the solver's fine-grained optimization. \end{myenumerate} DeepSpeed-Inference and FlexGen use \emph{static} placements determined offline, while the remaining three baselines \emph{adaptively} reconfigure at runtime.